SSWConsulting/SSW.Rules.Content/rules/report-bugs-and-suggestions/rule.md

 :::
 :::
 ::: good
-Figure: Good Example - This email includes the product name and version, the category of the issue (BUG), a screen capture, and informs the user's system
+Figure: Good example - This email includes the product name and version, the category of the issue (BUG), a screen capture, and informs the user's system
 :::

 When possible, a great template to follow is the [Functional Bug template](https://github.com/aspnet/Home/wiki/Functional-bug-template) from the ASP.NET open-source project.
 Spending time to provide as much detail as possible, by ensuring you have the 3 critical components: